datalastic/mcp-server-datalastic/README.md

 - `sea_route` - Schematic sea route and distance in km / NM between two ports or coordinates.
 For distance estimation and visualization — not for real-world navigation.
 - `estimated_vessel_position` - Estimated current position for vessels out of terrestrial AIS range (open ocean)
 - `intel_report_request` - Submit a full bulk export of any Maritime Reports dataset
+- `intel_info` - Your Maritime Reports add-on status, what the add-on includes, and how to enable it *(available on all plans)*

-> **Don't have the add-on?** When your plan doesn't include Maritime Reports, the `intel_info` tool appears in its place.
-It describes what the add-on offers and how to enable it.
-Once you upgrade, the intelligence tools appear automatically in the same session — no reconnect needed.
+> **Don't have the add-on?** Calling a Maritime Intelligence tool without the Maritime Reports add-on returns a message explaining that the add-on is required — `intel_info` shows your status and how to enable it.
+Upgrades take effect immediately in the same session, no reconnect needed.

 **Bulk Reports** *(async)*